cjen07/social_network/README.md

   * same user same time double comment on same post will resulted in undefined behaviour
   * only one image per post is allowed, audio/video not supported, post re-delivering not supported
   * if A comments on B's post, A does not follow B, and anyone replies A in B's post and then B deletes that post, the notification in A's news page will not disappear, which is what "possibly" means in the notification.
+  * if A follows B, and B does not follow A and then A deletes his/her account, the "new follower" notification in B's friend page will not disappear

 Bugs